Home » Blog » Banana Bread (No Baking Soda)

 Sugar: I have used regular white sugar.
 You can also substitute with brown sugar.
 It will add a deeper flavor and more moisture.

 Vanilla Essence: Vanilla essence naturally complements the banana flavors.
-You can skip this if you do not have it.
+You can skip this section if you don’t have it.

-Cinnamon Powder: Cinnamon powder complements bananas beautifully and adds a rich, warm, spiced flavor to your bread.
+Cinnamon Powder: Cinnamon powder complements bananas beautifully, adding a rich, warm, and spiced flavor to your bread.

 Milk: Milk adds wonderful wholesome goodness as well as moisture to your bread.
 You can also substitute with sour cream or buttermilk in the same quantity.